Dr-Shab/HouseholdChoresBot/README.md

 | Pack up everything nicely as a docker image, so that we don't have this awful permission chaos etc.                                                                    | done   |
 | Harden the nginx proxy server inside the container -> change config file                                                                                               | done   |
 | add SSL certs with certtbot                                                                                                                                            | done   |
+## Disclaimer
+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WhatsApp or any of its subsidiaries or its affiliates.
+The official WhatsApp website can be found at whatsapp.com.
+"WhatsApp" as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+Also it is not guaranteed you will not be blocked by using this method.
+WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.